Chair

 Ferdous Ara Begum is the member of the Board of Trustees of HelpAge International and a former member of the UN Convention on the Elimination of All Forms of Discrimination Against Women (2007-2010).
 She is a gender and ageing issues specialist.

-As a CEDAW Member she has had the opportunity to examine the reports on women’s advancement in 115 countries.
-She worked to realize equality between men and women through ensuring women’s access to equal opportunity in every aspect of their life including public and political life.
-She took the lead role to formulate the General Recommendation on protection of human rights of older women, which is called G.R.27.
+As a CEDAW Member she had the opportunity to examine the reports on women’s advancement in 115 countries.
+She worked to realize equality between men and women through ensuring women’s equal excess to and equal opportunity in every aspect of their life including public and political life.
+She took the lead role to formulate the General Recommendation on protection of human rights of older women, which is called General Recommendation No 27.

-As the member of the Board of Trustees of HelpAge, she has influenced the policy guide line of the organization for the benefit of the older people, so that they have a dignified life with adequate social protection, access to health services, protection from violence and has ensured that they have a voice.
+As the member of the Board of Trustees of HelpAge, she influenced the policy guideline of the organization for the benefit of the older people, so that they have a dignified life with adequate social protection, access to health services, protection from violence and they have a voice.

 In her 32 years of continuous public service, she has been active in educating and creating public awareness on the importance of women’s rights and actively influenced women’s financial independence.

-At present she is involved with the International Institute on Ageing (UN-Malta) and is also the country representative of INPEA.
-She has a Masters in Public Administration from Harvard University and is CEO of the Active Ageing and Research Centre in Dhaka, Bangladesh.
+She has a Masters in Public Administration from Harvard University and 9 months Diploma on Public Administration from Princeton University.
+She is the CEO of the Active Ageing, Care Training and Research Centre in Dhaka, Bangladesh.

 Niall Crowley